Local TV Limited: Satellite version

-Programming

-All Local TV Ltd stations produce a rolling block of pre-recorded local news, sport and features airing each weeknight.
-Each station's block airs each weekday for up to three or four hours.
-For example, Bristol Live airs each weekday from 5pm to 9pm while North Wales Live airs from 6pm to 9pm.
-Cardiff Live, a half-hour block for Cardiff, airs at 5pm on weekdays on the Made Television networked feed.
-The networked feed also carries a half-hour version of the rolling blocks for Bristol, Birmingham, Leeds, Liverpool and Tyne and Wear.

-As of September 2022, the service acts as a simulcast of CBS Reality for most of the day, with local programming from 6-9am, 1–2pm and from 6-8pm.
-Repeats of local programming also air overnight from 2-6am.
-There was also a TalkTV block from 7 or 8-9am.

-On Sunday nights, Local TV gets the first airing of The Heritage Chart Show with Mike Read, a pop music countdown of videos and live performances from veteran acts, presetented by the former Radio 1 disc jockey Mike Read.
-The programme gets broadcast on Local TV's network of channels at 7pm before getting a late-night repeat on Talking Pictures TV.

 Organisation

 Local TV Limited's headquarters are at the Leeds Media Centre in the Chapeltown area of Leeds, with studios and offices based at Elgin House in Cardiff city centre, the Toxteth TV studios in the Toxteth suburb of Liverpool and the David Puttnam Media Centre at the University of Sunderland.
 Playout and presentation for the network is run from the Leeds headquarters.

-On 19 August 2018, Made Television rebranded as Local TV Limited and all sub-stations were renamed according to their city.
+On 19 August 2018, Made Television rebranded as Local TV Limited and all sub-channels were renamed according to their city.

 By 2021, Local TV's chairman David Montgomery (a newspaper executive, whose company National World was known for taking over JPIMedia in a £10m deal which included papers such as The Scotsman and The Yorkshire Post) outlined plans for a new 'Northern TV Network' which would include Local TV's channels in Leeds, Liverpool, Manchester and Newcastle.
 The 'NTVN' plans were later quietly dropped.

 In 2022, Ofcom agreed to Local TV Limited's proposal to close their production centres in Birmingham, Bristol and on Teesside, as the company decided to keep their remote Covid working practices as the company standard.